MightyXdash/Vibrance/README.md

 # Vibrance
-vibrance is an opensource color grading software.
-I have made sure the software is very easy to use and has no bloat.

-if you are new on GitHub or doen't know how to download-locate the "release(s)" and then press on it and you will find the latest version tagged as latest. then scroll down to assets and download the .exe file and install it. boom . now you have VIbrance running on your computer.
+Vibrance is an open-source, lightweight color-grading software designed with simplicity in mind.
+The goal is to make powerful photo adjustments accessible without the usual clutter or bloat.

+**Features:**

+Clean, beginner-friendly interface

+Fast, lightweight, and portable build

+100% free and open source

+**Installation**

+Go to the Releases
+ section of this repository.

+Look for the version marked Latest.

+Scroll down to the Assets section and download the .exe file which says "VIbrance Installer".

+Run the installer, follow the prompts, and you’re ready to go.

+That’s it — you now have Vibrance running on your computer.